Shashanksheno/mern_nov2024/README.md

 # mern_nov2024
-we are going to learn mern stack including bootstrap and everything related to MERN
+Our department information science and engineering gave us oppotunity to learn about mern stack and i have learnt a lot about this